qkzk/fm/development.md

 - [x] display a message when trash is empty in trash explore mode (alt-o)
 - [x] display last executed action (use a string as message)
 - [x] FIX: vertical resize to a smaller window : files expand to the last line and message are overwritten
+- [x] FIX: open a secondary window and messages are overwritten by files.
+Don't display messages...

 ## TODO